M2 Max vs Xeon Gold 5515+

 So, is M2 Max better than Xeon Gold 5515+?

-Not in a simple one-size-fits-all way.
-Xeon Gold 5515+ makes more sense for workstation-style multi-core throughput, while M2 Max is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon Gold 5515+ makes more sense for workstation-style multi-core throughput, while M2 Max is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, M2 Max is the better pick here.
+If gaming is the priority, M2 Max is the better pick.
 According to our tests, it delivers 3.7% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, M2 Max is the better fit.
+For streaming, content creation, and heavier multitasking, M2 Max is the stronger fit.
 You are getting 1.8% better PassMark, backed by 12 cores and 12 threads.
-It also carries the larger cache pool with 113.3% larger total L3 cache (48 MB vs 23 MB).
+It also has the larger cache pool with 113.3% larger total L3 cache (48 MB vs 23 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-M2 Max still looks like the safer overall buy.
-M2 Max is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 3.7% average FPS lead across 50 shared CPU game tests in our data.
+M2 Max still makes the most sense overall.
+M2 Max comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 3.7% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?